 Your Voice for the Animals the Iowa County Humane Officer

-We may not be on national TV but Iowa County has dedicated, caring animal welfare professionals available to help animals in need.
-A state certified Humane Officer is on staff at the Iowa County Sheriff Department to provide the following services:
+A state certified Humane Officer is on staff at the Iowa County Sheriff's Department to provide the following services:

 - animal abuse and neglect investigations